malloydata/malloy/docs/_src/language/basic.md

 Queries are of the form "_source_ `->` _operation_"

-In Malloy, the source of a query be either a raw table, a [modeled explore](explore.md), or another query.
+In Malloy, the source of a query is either a raw table, a [modeled explore](explore.md), or another query.

 In this example the `table()` function provides the query _source_ from a table (or view) in the database.
 They query _operation_ is explicit about which fields are grouped, aggregated or projected.